arthurfiorette/axios-cache-interceptor/docs/pages/global-configuration.md

 ## `storage`

 The storage used to save the cache.
 Defaults to a simple in-memory storage.

-See more about storages [here](pages/storages).
+[See more about storages](pages/storages).

 ## `generateKey`